huaweicodelabs/DriveKit/java/README.md

     Android Studio 3.2 version or a later version is recommended.

 ## Configuration
-    To use functions provided by packages in examples, you need to set related parameters in pushcommon.go in the common package.
+    To use functions provided by packages in examples, you need to set related parameters in build.gradle and agconnect-services.json in the app package.
     The following describes parameters in build.gradle and agconnect-services.json

     appId:         App ID, which is obtained from app information.